-Arranging junk removal in Calgary is fast and easy.
-With a variety of options to contact us, including calling us at 403.829.1958 or booking online, we are able to answer any of your questions or even set up an appointment to pick up your junk.
+Quickly and easily arrange junk removal Calgary.
+With a variety of options to contact us, including calling us at 403.829.1958 or booking online, we can answer any questions you may have.
+We can even set up an appointment to pick up your junk.

 Whether it is yard waste, appliance removal, household rubbish, renovation materials, residential or commercial, we will come and give you a quick, free, on-the-spot estimate.
 If you're happy with the price, we can take it away right then and there or schedule a time with you for rubbish removal.

 With your permission, we will re-purpose, recycle, or donate as many of your unwanted items in good condition as we can.
 Our goal being to minimize the amount of junk we take to the dump.

 YYC Junk will remove most anything you need to get rid of.
 Just tell us what needs to go and our uniformed team will take care of the lifting, loading, and sorting.
 Our rubbish removal professionals will be there at a time that’s convenient for you, so you can get on with your day.
 Book with us today; we are ready for your junk.
 It’s true: one person’s junk is another person’s treasure.
 If we are hired to take something to the dump, but it is in good enough condition to be re-homed, with your permission, we will donate it to one of our community partners.
 In Calgary, junk removal doesn’t have to mean clogging up the local landfill.